Indian Sunset

-"Indian Sunset" is a song written by English musician Elton John and songwriter Bernie Taupin, and performed by John.
+"Indian Sunset" is a song written by British musician Elton John and lyricist Bernie Taupin, and performed by John.
 It was released on John's 1971 album Madman Across the Water.

 Background

 The song chronicles the story of an unnamed American Indian warrior on the verge of defeat from the white man.
-Taupin was inspired to write the lyrics after visiting a Native American reservation.
+Taupin was inspired to write the lyrics after seeing the Frederic Remington painting, "The Scout: Friends or Foes?".
 It contains numerous inaccuracies, most notably the line about Geronimo being shot by U.S soldiers.
 In reality, the Apache warrior died of pneumonia at the age of 79.
+Also, the Native narrator in the song suggests in different verses that he is both Iroquois and Sioux, although those two tribes lived a thousand miles apart.

-John told Rolling Stone in 2011 that this is one of his favourites to play live: "I do 'Indian Sunset' with Ray Cooper.
+John told Rolling Stone in 2011 that this song was one of his favourites to play live: "I do 'Indian Sunset' with Ray Cooper.
 Nobody knows that song at all, it's an obscure track from Madman Across the Water, and it gets a standing ovation every night.
 It's a six-minute movie in a song."